Jamie Block

-Jamie Block is a New York City-based musician, known for being a prominent member of New York's anti-folk movement.
+Jamie Block (born March 13, 1974) is a New York City-based musician, known for being a prominent member of New York's anti-folk movement.

 Style and Lyrics

 Block has been considered one of the early participants in New York's anti-folk movement, a raw and subversive form of folk music that is inspired heavily by punk rock and indie rock.
 Block includes a multitude of instruments and sounds within each album, including elements of punk rock, electronica, jazz and hip hop.
 Lyrically, Block focuses heavily on personal experiences and observations living in New York City.

 Early career

 Block grew up on Long Island, New York.
 He went to college to study English in Chapel Hill, North Carolina, but dropped out and relocated to New York City, where he began his music career as a subway busker.
-In 1996, Block self-released his debut album, Lead Me Not Into Penn Station, which was well received by critics.
+In 1996, Block self-released his debut album, Lead Me Not into Penn Station, which was well received by critics.
 In reviewing the album, Laurel Bowman of Alternative Press wrote that Block "practices the alchemy of melodious discord: pretty enough to draw you in, rough enough to keep you listening."
 The CD included CD-ROM content, including video clips, song lyrics, photos and a New York City guide.
 Block released a music video for the album song "Rhinoceros," which was broadcast on cable network MTV2.